ustaxcourt/ef-cms/__10102-notes-delete-when-finished.md

 2. Update OrderResponse component to display validation messages (sequence, actions)

-3. Get "Cancel" button working to successfully take the user back the the page they were previously on

-4. Get logic working that conditionally includes the question that only applies to lead cases
+3. Get logic working that conditionally includes the question that only applies to lead cases

-5. Get logic working that conditionally allows the user to it the "Save as Draft" button depending on whether the minimum amount of fields are populated
+4. Get logic working that conditionally allows the user to it the "Save as Draft" button depending on whether the minimum amount of fields are populated

-6. Figure out how to handle the side-by-side form and in-progress PDF situation
+5. Figure out how to handle the side-by-side form and in-progress PDF situation

 ## Notes